hyungmogu/ctci/README.md

 ## Work Summary

+### September 23rd, 2019
+1. Reviewed topic 1/3 of 'Django ORM' course for final exam for Team Treehouse
+2. Reviewed questions and code exercises of the following course(s)
+    - Customizing the Django Admin

 ### September 22nd, 2019
 1. Reviewed the following courses for the final exam for Team Treehouse
     - Flask REST API